Showing Rules for Exhibitors

-Ring Etiquette : The Judge must never be spoken to using his/her name.
+2. Ring Etiquette : the Judge must never be spoken to using his/her name.
 Listen to instructions provided by the Steward or Judge and watch exhibitors in front of you.
 When asked to walk/trot a pony out, ensure the pony travels with you - do not drag it along.
 When turning the pony, push it away from you - do not pull it towards you.
 KNEELING IN FRONT OF PONIES IS NOT PERMITTED AT ANY TIME.
 Do not ever leave the ring before the end of the class without first gaining the permission of the Judge, through the Steward.
 Mobile phones are not permitted under any circumstance.

 3. Trimming/Clipping : the pony’s ears may be trimmed flat but there must be no trimming inside the ear.
 Trimming of whiskers on the jaw line is acceptable.
 Manes and tails must not be pulled but tails may be rough trimmed to clear the ground if dragging.
 Leg feathers must not be trimmed.
 No false hair, artificial colouring or make-up should be used.
 Working ponies of four years old or over only may be clipped in the interest of welfare.
 Under no circumstances should foals be clipped.
 Ponies should always be shown in a clean condition.

 5. Registration/Eligibility : in Affiliated Shows – “stallion” classes aged four years or over are open to all entire males.
 There is NO requirement to hold a Licence of any sort.
 Three year old fillies with foals at foot may not be shown.
 Foals must be a minimum of three weeks old on the day of the Show.
-Colts and entire males are not permitted in Young Handlers classes.
+Colts and stallions are not permitted in Young Handlers classes.
 Children aged under 14 yrs. may not show colts (excluding foals) or entire males in In-hand classes.
-Children aged under 11 yrs. may not show entire males in ridden classes.
+Children aged under 12 years may not show entire males in ridden classes.
 Please ensure your pony is correctly registered in your name.